 Depression is a common mental health disorder affecting as many as 350 million people worldwide at any one time.
-Patrick Hill, Cognitive Psychotherapist here at St Patrick’s Mental Health Services (SPMHS) confronts the stigma that still exists around it.

 Depression is a mood disorder often referred to as major depressive disorder or clinical depression.
 It is characterised by a depressed mood or loss of interest or pleasure in usual activities, together with feelings of sadness and loss.
 It can lead to a variety of emotional and physical problems, and can decrease a person’s ability to function at work and at home.